PCPythonCode/HGAC-LLM-masterc/Readme.md

-# SeHGNN on the four medium-scale datasets

 ## Training

-To reproduce the results of SeHGNN on four medium-scale datasets, please run following commands.
+To reproduce the results of HGAC-LLM on four medium-scale datasets, please run following commands.

 For **IMDB**: